I've got a couple of bind off knitting tips for beginners. After all you want those last few stitches to be just as nice as the rest right?

 There are 2 stitches on right needle.

-I turned my needle around a bit so that you can see.
-What you will do is stick you needle into one leg of the stitch below the stitch on the needle.
+I turned my needle around so you can see.
+What you'll do is stick you needle into one leg of the stitch below the stitch on the needle.

-Lift that leg onto the right needle just like the photos.
+Lift that leg onto the right needle just like the photo.

 Now you have 2 stitches left on your needle again.

-I hope these bind off knitting tips help you with your knitting.
+I hope these bind off knitting tips help you.